MOONLAPSED/RAGKET/README.md

 This hierarchical richness inherently provides a scaffold for representing intricate realities, from probabilistic field theories to distributed decision-making systems.
 However, this framework does not merely simulate quantum phenomena but reinterprets them within a meta-reality that operates above and beyond their foundational constraints.
 It is this capacity for layered abstraction and emergent behavior that makes "runtime as quanta" a viable and transformative concept for the simulation of any conceivable reality.

-Quinic Statistical Dynamics challenges conventional notions of runtime behavior, state resolution, and distributed systems.
+Quinic Statistical Dynamics subverts conventional notions of runtime behavior, state resolution, business-logic and distributed systems.
 By embracing recursion, entanglement, "Quinic-behavior" and probabilistic action, this architecture aims to quantize classical hardware for agentic 'AGI' on any/all plaforms/scales.